ansys/pyensight/doc/source/class_documentation.rst

 ``ensight_api`` class
 ---------------------
 The ``ensight_api`` class should never be used directly.
-An instance is available via the ``ensight`` property on the ``ansys.pyensight.Session`` class.
+An instance is available via the ``ensight`` property on the ``ansys.pyensight.core.Session`` class.
 Thus, an EnSight call like ``ensight.part.select_all()`` is available in PyEnSight as the ``session.ensight.part.select_all()`` method.
-Generally, most scripts written for the embedded EnSight Python interpreter should work with PyEnSight using the ``ansys.pyensight.Session.ensight`` interface.
+Generally, most scripts written for the embedded EnSight Python interpreter should work with PyEnSight using the ``ansys.pyensight.core.Session.ensight`` interface.

 .. toctree::